 Version control uses two types of repositories:

 - Local repository.
 A repository on your local computer where you commit changes to the project.
 The repository backs up the contents of the project.

 - Remote repository.
-If a system uses local version control only and you want to allow multi-user collaboration or the ability to version the project remotely, the system administrator may have to configure a remote repository.
-Remote repositories are external to the project.FactoryTalk Optix Studiosupports two types of remote repositories:
+If a system uses local version control only and you want to allow multi-user collaboration or the ability to version the project remotely, configure a remote repository.
+Supported remote repositories are external to the project and include:

-You can use a local or remote repository to restore a previous version of a project and discard changes that you do not want to implement.
+Use a local or remote repository to restore a previous version of a project and discard changes that you do not want to implement.
 From a remote repository, you can view and accept changes other users make to a project, or pull changes pushed by another user to view and implement changes in the pull preview editor before you push your changes.

 FactoryTalk Optix Studiodisplays updated synchronization messages in the status bar to indicate that:

 - There is no remote repository available for the project.